• Happiness comes more from what we can give, than what we get

 About “Genuine Occupational Requirements” in relation to this post:

-This post is subject to a Genuine Occupational Requirement (GOR) for the artist to identify as male and be of South Asian heritage (including but not limited to India, Pakistan, Bangladesh, Afghanistan, Bhutan, Nepal, Sri Lanka, or the Maldives), and be under the age of 30.
+This post is subject to a Genuine Occupational Requirement (GOR) for the artist to identify as male and be from the Global Majority and be under the age of 30.

 The GOR is applied to this residency opportunity as it is essential for, and relates directly to, the aims and purpose of the role.
 The following objective justifications apply: